AZaviruha/front-log/README.md

 # front-log
 [![NPM version][npm-image]][npm-url]

-*front-log* is a light-weight client-side logger, useful for production logging.
+A light-weight client-side logger, useful for production.

-Typical businnes-case: you don't want to show a mass of console-logs for everyone, who will open browser's console in your web-application.
+Typical business-case: you don't want to show a mass of console-logs for everyone, who will open browser's console in your web-application.
 But you want to see these logs by demand.
 So you can type the code below in console:
 ```javascript
     log.setLevel( log.LEVELS.DEBUG );